|Name:||Dr. Eileen Curley|

 |Office Location:||Fontaine 214|

 |Personal Web Page:||http://foxweb.marist.edu/users/eileen.curley|

 BA in Theatre, Grinnell College, Phi Beta Kappa

-I teach American Drama I & II, Modern Drama, British Drama II, Postcolonial Drama, Intro to Theatre, Stagecraft, Honors: Performing the Nation, The Literary Traditions of Harry Potter, Writing for College and a variety of other classes.
-I am also the co-coordinator of English Internships.
+At Marist, I teach American Drama, Modern Drama, British Drama, World Drama, Playwriting Workshop, Intro to Theatre, Stagecraft, Honors: Performing the Nation, The Literary Traditions of Harry Potter, Writing for College and a variety of other classes.
 Syllabi and schedules for all courses can be accessed through the website listed above.

 For additional information, including a full CV, theatrical portfolio, and resources for internship & job listings, please see the linked website.

 As the English Internship Coordinator, I maintain a twitter feed of recent job and internship postings for English and theatre students and graduates: https://twitter.com/EnglishInterns

 "Parlour Conflagrations: Science and Special Effects in Manuals for Amateur Theatricals," Popular Entertainment Studies, 6.1 (2015): 26-41. . https://novaojs.newcastle.edu.au/ojs/index.php/pes/article/view/151/123

 "'a most dreadful position': Amateur Reputations in a Professional World," PAR 28: A Tyranny of Documents: The Performance Historian as Film Noir Detective: Essays Dedicated to Brooks McNamara, edited by Stephen Johnson (2011): 160-168.

 "Recording Forbidden Careers: Nineteenth-Century Amateur Theatricals" in Scrapbooks, Snapshots and Memorabilia: Hidden Archives of Performance, edited by Glen McGillivray, (Peter Lang 2011): 229-248.